Skip to main content

 • addAutoImports (boolean, true)

-Appends the following imports in the beginning of the script for convenience.
+Appends the following imports at the beginning of the script for convenience.
 Set it to false to turn this feature off.

 nevisAuth API:

-• HttpClients - special binding in the ScriptState providing extra features on the top of the regular HttpClients class.
-So technically this is the only one which will be not an import.
+• HttpClients — special binding in the ScriptState; provides extra features on top of the regular HttpClients class.
+This is the only one that is a binding rather than an import.

 • HttpClient